 Your Guide To Exploring Howard Park

-Howard Park is instead a re-imagined destination for locals and visitors alike.
+Howard Park in South Bend is a vibrant destination for locals and visitors alike.
 It’s a gathering place and an area for outdoor exploration.
 It’s fun, family friendly and accessible.
 There’s something for every season, but there’s no doubt it shines brightest during winter.

 Playground and Other Amenities

 Right in the middle of the ice trail sits an ADA accessible, state-of-the-art playground with innovative and traditional playground equipment.
 There are various levels and each level of it is designed specifically for different age groups from 2-12.

 Kids can climb to different heights, swing and otherwise burn off a little energy while parents keep an eye on what’s happening.

 Elsewhere in the park you’ll find several opportunities for fun:

 The Rask Family Fountains: Coming to life during summer, the park features an interactive set of water fountains and jets.
 Think the famous fountains outside the famous Bellagio Hotel and Casino in Las Vegas on a smaller scale.
 It functions as a play area for kids to escape summer heat then at night, in “show mode,” transforms into a colorful light show.

 Inovateus Solar Event Lawn + Festival Lawn: As you walk toward the St. Joseph River, you’ll notice the park slopes to create a natural amphitheater.
 It’s designed to host concerts and performances that exceed 3,000 attendees.